code2vec-critique/generalizability/code-authorship/readme.txt

 pip install gensim scikit-learn pandas

 The gcj dataset can be obtained from https://github.com/Jur1cek/gcj-dataset.
 The dataset of submissions from 2008-2017 was used.
+The url to the dataset can be found on https://github.com/Jur1cek/gcj-dataset/tree/d1ca2128327d334f32bb9bb8be063e386020146e, an older commit of the repository.

 Code from
 https://github.com/keishinkickback/Pytorch-RNN-text-classification